RobertTalbert/discretecs/assessments/checkpoints/Checkpoint-schedule-rubric.md

 + L.1: I can use propositional variables and logical connectives to represent statements; and interpret symbolic logical statements in plain language.
 	+ Given: 2-4 expressions involving propositional variables and connectives, along with English meanings for each variable
-	+ To do: Give a correct and cl
+	+ To do: Give a correct and clear English interpretation of each expression.
-	+ Check if:
+	+ Check if: All work/explanation is clear, and all answers are correct; no more than one mistake due to simple error.

 + L.2 **(Core)**: I can write the negation, converse, and contrapositive of a conditional statement and use DeMorgan's Laws to simplify symbolic logical expressions.